 Although it sounds odd, exercising is a great way to keep both the mind and the brain active and keep the mind distracted from the interview results.
-Exercising has a lot of positive outcomes to both your brain and body.
-It helps to release endorphins which aids in personality development and also helps to accelerate the cell growth of our body.
+Exercising has a lot of positive outcomes for both your brain and body.
+It helps to release endorphins which aid in personality development and also helps to accelerate the cell-growth of our body.

 9. Rework on your resume and prepare for the next interview:

 Another activity that you could do during the waiting period is to rework and rebuild your resume and your CV.
-This can be beneficial for you, if you decide to go for a new job in the near future.
+This can be beneficial for you if you decide to go for a new job shortly.

-Try to see through the pros and cons of your current resume and touch up on the areas that needs revision and rework.
-Try to tailor your cover letters and resumes based on the type of job that you are applying to and do the necessary changes.
+Try to see through the pros and cons of your current resume and touch upon the areas that need revision.
+Try to tailor your cover letters and resumes based on the job you are applying and do the necessary changes.

-Also, think about the various reasons why the company has not called you yet or any other candidates for that matter.
-There can be a huge myriad of reasons on why the company has not released the results for the interview.
+Also, think about the various reasons why the company not called you yet or any other candidates for that matter.
+Also, think about the various reasons why the company not called you yet or any other candidates for that matter.
+There can be a huge myriad of reasons why the company has not released the results for the interview.

 The factors may include:

-1. If you are one of the earliest interview candidates, most probably your profile might probably be still under review.
+- If you are one of the earliest interview candidates, most probably your profile might probably be still under review.
 No company likes to hire people instantly, without ensuring that they have acquired the best workforce.
-This is very much applicable for overseas job, where the company tries to review each and every candidate before providing them with the job offer.
+This is much applicable for overseas jobs, where the company tries to review every candidate before the job offer.

-3. In some companies, the recruitment process might be their lowest priority.
-So they avoid to spend a lot of capital on that area.
-With the amount of work that company currently has, they might be purposefully holding back the recruitment process.
+- In some companies, the recruitment process might be their lowest priority.
+So they avoid spending a lot of capital in that area.
+With the amount of work that the company currently has, they might be purposefully holding back the recruitment process.